mrRay/VVISF-GL/README.md

 ### VVGL

 VVGL is a small library that performs rudimentary GL rendering, focusing mainly on texture generation/pooling and render-to-texture operations.
-Its primary purpose is to provide a simple consistent interface for performing basic GL operations while obfuscating any platform-specific or environment-specific GL implementation details.
+Its primary purpose is to provide a simple consistent interface for performing these basic GL operations while obfuscating any platform-specific or environment-specific GL implementation details.
 VVISF is built on top of VVGL, but you don't need to be intimately familiar with VVGL to use VVISF.

 ### Dependencies